jncraton/artificial-intelligence-cpsc3520/readme.md

 ### Exams

-A total of 3 exams will be taken in this course.
+Several exams will be taken in this course.
 All exams are cumulative with a focus on more recent material.

 !INCLUDE "tail.md"